joques/crayon/README.md

 # crayon
-This repository contains a collection of training sessions around Data Analytics and machine learning in Julia
+This repository contains a collection of training sessions around Data Analytics and machine learning in **Julia**, a programming language gaining traction in complex system modelling, data science and machine learning.
+Julia has an easy, scripting syntax just like Python and R. However, it is fast and designed for parallelism.

-## Install Julia
+## Installation and documentation

 details on Julia installation will go here